 NAME.
 BORN.
 DIED.

-4 THOMAS ANGELL-2 John-1 Thomas.
+4 (THOMAS ANGELL-2 John- -1 Thomas.

-2 Prov., Mar.
-25, 10 672Scituate, 1744.
+1.5 Prov.
+Mar.
+25. 1672Scituate, 1714.

-(SARAH BROWN, Daniel & Alice .
+(SARAH BROWN, Daniel & Ali ce.
 Prov., Oct.
-10, 10 677.
+10, 1677

-MABTHA, Jonathan Knight
+MARTHA, Jonathan Knight Prov., Mar.
+24, 1702

-12 ISAIAH, .Prov., Nov.
-17, 17 704
+12 Isaiah,

-13 JEREMIAH, Prov., June 29, 1' 708Scituate, 1788.
+13 JEREMIAH, Prov., June 29, 1708Scituate, 1788.

-Jonathan, bachelor .
-Prov., Mar.
-14, 1' 708
+Jonathan, bachelor Prov., Mar.
+14, 1708

-SARAH, Jeremiah Mathewson, .Scituate.
-1 710
+SARAH, Jeremiah Mathewson,.
+Scituate, 1710

-14 Nенеміан,
+14 NEHEMIAH, • • •

-15 THOMAS, •
+15 THOMAS,

 We begin our sketches of the third generation with the subject of this narrative.
 He was born in Providence and lived twenty two years contemporary with his grandfather.
 At about the age of twenty-eight years he was married in Providence to Sarah, aged about twenty-three years, a daughter of Daniel and Alice Brown, of Providence.
 It has been supposed he was educated both as farmer and carpenter.
 He remained in Providence till after the birth of his first four children.
-In 1710 he built his tavern house in Scituate, 121/2 miles west of Providence, on the Norwich road, which has been occupied as a public house by five successive generations of this family.
+In 1710 he built his tavern house in Scituate, 121⁄2 miles west of Providence, on the Norwich road, which has been occupied as a public house by five successive generations of this family.
 The town of Scituate held town meetings in his house many years, and this was a place of great attraction for a long period.
-He educated his children to industry and usefulness, though he employed slaves, and hired men to work for him.
-He made good use of the advantages the public house gave him, in extending his business, his acquaintance with the traveling public, and also in extending his social and political influence.
+He educated his children to industry and usefulness, though he employed slaves, and hired men to work for him. good use of the advantages the public house gave him, in extending his business, his acquaintance with the traveling public, and also in extending his social and political influence.
 Thomas Angell contracted with the town, in 1734, to build a bridge across the Ponaganset river, which he did to their satisfaction.
 His sons were all well established in good homes of their own.
 He made Jeremiah his successor.
-Three others he furnished with good farms and built two-story houses for them.
-But for Jonathan, who was a bachelor, he built a one-story house and gave him the farm occupied by the late Soloman Angell, now by Aldis Barden, of Scituate, miah Mathewson.
-Each of these daughters had a slave given her, (2) and they were well provided for in their new homes.
+Three others he furnished with good farms and built two-story houses But for Jonathan, who was a bachelor, he built a one-story house and gave him the farm occupied by the late Soloman Angell, now by Aldis Barden, of Scituate.